bnb/node/doc/styleguide.md

 Directly under the page title, add a one-line description of the module as a markdown quote (beginning with `>`).

-Using the `session` module as an example:
+Using the `querystring` module as an example:

 ```markdown
 # querystring